google/santa/docs/concepts/rules.md

 the SHA-256 hash, invalidating the rule.

 ### Signing ID Rules

 Signing IDs are arbitrary identifiers under developer control that are given to a binary at signing time.
 Typically, these use reverse domain name notation and include the name of the binary (e.g. `com.google.Chrome`).
 Because the signing IDs are arbitrary, the Santa rule identifier must be prefixed with the Team ID associated with the Apple developer certificate used to sign the application.
-For example, a signing ID identifier for Google Chrome would be:
+For example, a signing ID rule for Google Chrome would be:
 `EQHXZ8M8AV:com.google.Chrome`.
 For platform binaries (i.e. those binaries shipped by Apple with the OS) which do not have a Team ID, the string `platform` must be used (e.g. `platform:com.apple.curl`).